 Technology and Computer Science courses promote technological and information literacy as well as critical thinking, problem-solving, and decision-making skills necessary for all individuals to compete in our ever-changing global economy.
-Courses enhance students' conceptual understanding, procedural knowledge, and problem solving skills in technology, including its nature, impact, and social, ethical, and human aspects.
+Courses enhance students' conceptual understanding, procedural knowledge, and problem-solving skills in technology, including its nature, impact, and social, ethical, and human aspects.

-AP Computer Science “A”
+AP COMPUTER SCIENCE “A”

 Students follow the College Board’s Advanced Placement Computer Science syllabus, learning to program in the Java language.
 The major emphasis of the course is on problem-solving techniques, object-oriented solution methodologies, algorithms, and container classes.
 Students learn the context of these subjects through applications of computing.
-Completing the AP exam at the end of the course is optional.
+Students are expected to sit the AP Computer Science exam.
+Open to grades 10–12.